kevoree/kevoree-watchdog/README.md

 ### Uninstall Kevoree bootstrap (Debian and Ubuntu)

-To remove the kevoree runtime and the startup script you should use the dpkg command using the kevoree package name kevoree.bootstrap , simply as follow :
+To remove the kevoree runtime and the startup script you should use the dpkg command using the kevoree package name kevoree.bootstrap, simply as follow :

 	sudo dpkg -r kevoree.bootstrap